 Dangers of nitrogen overuse include: zinc deficiency, copper deficiency, burns out humus, drives out calcium but leaves magnesium and depletes sulfur.
 The more excess nitrogen that you use the more you will have to replace nutrients that were carried away by the leached nitrogen.

 Nitrogen and sulfur can leach out calcium.
 Nitrogen never leaches out magnesium, only sulfur does.
+The best methods to increase nitrogen levels are legume cover crops, compost and protein nitrogen sources.

 Every spring if no other sulfur source is being added and sulfur is needed, add either 250#/acre of gypsum or 50#/acre of Tiger 90 soil sulfur to supply enough sulfur for the growing season.
 Split spring sulfur into two or three smaller applications, a month apart if possible.
+Many manures and some composts are a significant source of sulfur.

 Sulfur at 10 ppm. is the minimum and over 15 ppm. is ideal.

-Zinc should always be at a higher level than copper.
+Zinc should always be at a higher level than copper. (this is very hard to accomplish on crops where copper is often applied as a fungicide)

-10 lbs. of zinc sulfate will raise zinc levels 1.8 ppm.
+10 lbs. of zinc sulfate will raise zinc levels 1.8 ppm. in a clay soil, more is needed in a sandy soil.

 Don’t add more than 40#/acre of zinc sulfate to raise levels 7.6 ppm.

 Zinc is needed at a minimum of 4 ppm; 6 to 8 ppm is ideal and above 10 ppm is excessive.
+Copper is often above 10 PPM on soils where copper is used as a fungicide regularly.

 Manganese holds and sets fruits, vital in many plant functions.